2016 - 2019

-Following his appointment, Neil Lennon gave himself the target of Scottish Premiership promotion in his debut season in charge.
+Following his appointment, Neil Lennon gave himself the target of Ladbrokes Premiership promotion in his debut season in charge.

-His reign got off to a great start with a strong performance in the UEFA Europa League against Brondby, with Hibernian winning in Denmark, before cruelly losing out on penalties.
+His reign got off to a great start with strong performances in the UEFA Europa League Second Qualifying Round against Danish side Brondby IF.
+Despite losing the home leg 1-0, Hibernian secured a reverse of the scoreline in Denmark before cruelly losing out on penalties.

 Under Lennon's management, Hibernian put in a string of consistent and hardy performances in the Ladbrokes Championship, taking maximum points at hard grounds to visit, such as the Falkirk Stadium, and picking up other vital wins on the road.

-On Saturday 15th April 2017, promotion to the Ladbrokes Premiership was confirmed at Easter Road.
+On Saturday 15th April 2017, promotion to the Ladbrokes Premiership was confirmed at Easter Road, ending a three year period in the Championship.
 A comprehensive 3-0 win over Queen of the South wrapped up the Ladbrokes Championship title.
-Hibernian eventually finished the season eleven points clear in the table, as preperations for a return to the top flight got underway.
+Hibernian eventually finished the season eleven points clear in the table, as preparations for a return to the top flight got underway.

 Full name Neil Francis Lennon